powernsx/powernsx.github.io/_posts/2017-05-07-Recent-Updates-in-PowerNSX.markdown

 Hello fellow users of PowerNSX.
 It's Anthony from the PowerNSX team and here are some of the recent updates in PowerNSX.

-The list below does not nclude all of the changes.
+The list below does not include all of the changes.
 Some of the bigger ones are called out below.

 * SSO User Accounts [#175](https://github.com/vmware/powernsx/pull/175)
     * Leverage SSO user accounts with PowerNSX